talha-husnain/talha-husnain/README.md

 **About Me**
 Hey there!
-I'm Talha, a software developer hailing from Lahore, Pakistan.
+I'm Talha, a software developer hailing from Lahore, Pakistan with many miles stones in the path.
 I recently graduated from the Lahore University of Management Sciences (LUMS) with a Bachelor's degree in Computer Science.
 When I'm not buried in code, you can find me playing games, dancing to my favorite tunes, or planning my next travel adventure! 🎮💃✈️

 🌟 **Skills and Interests**